 You will find Potassium in the following foods: Dried fruits (apricots), beans, lentils, potatoes, butternut squash, broccoli, avocado, bananas, melon, oranges, tomatoes, natural yogurt, almonds, cashews, chicken and salmon.

-Foods that are rich in Sodium which should be avoided include: bread, cheese, processed meat, and other processed foods.
+Foods that are rich in Sodium that should be avoided include bread, cheese, processed meat, and other processed foods.

 6. Healthy fats